IlluminatePossibilities/TheGlobalVariables/README.md

 #### b.
 Defined User Stories & Epics

-Epics with some known stories to be created should this proposal be selected, with further refinement occuring a milestone start and sprint start basis, milestone by milestone and sprint by sprint.
+Epics with some known stories to be created should this proposal be selected, with further refinement occurring at the start of milestones and the start sprints.
+They will be reevaluated milestone by milestone and sprint by sprint.

 ### j.
 Architectural Decision Records (ADRs)